-For the 2016-17 school year, the CAASPP consists of several key components, including:
+For the 2017-18 school year, the CAASPP consists of several key components, including:

 California Alternate Assessments (CAA) test includes both ELA/literacy and mathematics in grades 3-8 and 11.
-The CAA is given to those students with the most significant cognitive disabilities whose current Individualized Education Plan (IEP) designates an alternate assessment.

-Smarter Balanced Assessments include ELA/literacy and math in grades 3-8 and 11.
+The CAA is given to those students with the most significant cognitive disabilities whose current individualized education program (IEP) designates an alternate include ELA/literacy and mathematics in grades 3-8 and 11.
 Smarter Balanced Assessments are designed to measure student progress toward college and career readiness.